 For those in the European Union, we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as controller of that personal information for the purposes of those laws.

-In the course of providing you with the Service, we collect the following personal information either automatically or when you voluntarily provide it to us:
+Information collected by us: In providing the Service, we collect the following personal information either automatically or when you voluntarily provide it to us:

-Information shared with us by others: If you purchase the games on a third-party service like Steam or PSN, your Platform ID from that third-party service will be shared with us (your “Platform Information”).
+Information shared with us by others: If you purchase our games on a third-party service like Steam or PSN, your Platform ID from that third-party service will be shared with us (your “Platform Information”).
 The legal basis for collecting this information is to fulfill a contract with you, under GDPR Art.
 6 (1) (b).

 Some of those third-party recipients may be based outside the European Economic Area — for further information, including how we safeguard your personal data when this occurs, see their individual privacy policies linked to above and the section entitled “Transfer of your Information out of the EEA,” below.